Managing instances

 The preceding steps walked through two aspects of managing a single PowerVS instance with the AIX operating system.
 Explore the Edit options available for the VSIs running Linux and IBM i.
 Notice any differences?

-• Click Attach volume.
-Notice how only existing volumes that are marked as shareable are displayed.
+• In Attached volumes section, click Attach existing (A).
+Notice how only existing volumes that are marked as shareable are displayed. image

-• Click Create volume.
-Notice that it is now possible to add a Storage volume that uses a different tier of storage than the instance boot volume.
+• In Attached volumes section, click Create volume.
+Notice that it is now possible to add a Storage volume that uses a different tier of storage than the instance boot volume. image